HeshamShaarawy/Jquery-lab/Snake Game/pesudocode.md

         set the game rules at right hand side

     set a class snake:
-        inner text is "=" grey
+        inner text is "xx"
-        background is "black"
+        background is "red"

     set a class food:
-        background color : brown
+        background color : golden

     style reset/win button
-        to disappear when the game is being played, appear when the game is over.
+        only appear when the game is over. with dark background
-        with gray background

 # Javascript
 ## building the board: